-Any Non-SmartForm orders should be submitted to orders@smc-net.co.uk
+Any Non-SmartForm orders should be submitted to orders@smc-monitoring.com

-On a normal working day we will aim to process each new order within 4 hrs of receipt however, orders received after 1200hrs will not normally be processed until the next normal working day.
+On a normal working day we will aim to process each new order within 1 working of receipt.
 The normal working day is defined as: 0830 - 1700, Monday to Friday excluding 'English' bank holidays.
+Please note that product delivery is determined by the supplier and may be impacted by external influences.